gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 answer, leaving her hurrying to catch up once again.

 But Granna Fee hadn't seen Grappa Gas that morning.
-She and Aft sat side by side and Indy quickly told them what had happened in the square.
+She and Aft sat side by side as Indy quickly told them what had happened in the square.

 "A spy?"
 Aft said disbelievingly.
 "That tubby goof?"
+As if in answer, one of the herd penned up behind Granna Fee's house bleated.

 Indy rubbed her throat.
 "That 'tubby goof' put Scholar Lhawang down without breaking a sweat.
 And he choked me without so much as a word."